-U-M IOE associate professor, Siqian Shen along with two other U-M researchers, receives funding from USDOT Center for Connected Automated Transportation (CCAT) for a two-year collaborative research project that aims to reduce traffic and congestion in metropolitan and urban areas.
+U-M Industrial and Operations Engineering (IOE) associate professor, Siqian Shen along with two other U-M researchers, receives funding from USDOT Center for Connected Automated Transportation (CCAT) for a two-year collaborative research project that aims to reduce traffic and congestion in metropolitan and urban areas.

 The project is led by Yafeng Yin, professor in the Department of Civil and Environmental Engineering with Yiheng Feng from the U-M Transportation Research Institute (UMTRI) and Shen as co-principal investigators.